CLOVIS-AI/website/docs/website/docs/experience/arcachon.md

 !!! note ""
     View the [repository](https://gitlab.com/arcachon-ville/formulaide).

-Formulaide would be an internal tool that would let the IT department declare the structure of their processes (data requested from users, who would be responsible from verifying and processing it, etc).
+The goal was to create an internal tool called Formulaide that would let the IT department declare the structure of their processes: data requested from users, who would be responsible from verifying and processing it, backup policies, etc.

-When the new website would be developed, it would interact with APIs from Formulaide to dynamically insert the required fields into its editor, to let the PR team construct forms as they wanted.
+The new website would be developed after Formulaide and would interact with Formulaide's APIs to dynamically insert the required fields into its editor, letting the PR team construct forms as they wanted.

 Formulaide would thus receive the user's submissions directly, and would store them, giving visibility rights to relevant staff, creating todo-lists to staff needing to verify or process the data, letting the IT department perform GDPR or backup operations.